 Hi friends!
 I still can’t believe it is the last week of school for us here.
 (I know I keep saying this, but do I REALLY have a kindergartner?)
-I always forget how hectic this time of year is.
+It’s easy to forget how hectic this time of year is.
 Actually, who am I kidding, it’s always hectic, which is why I am so glad we were recently able to get away to Jekyll Island for our spring break to have some down time as a family.
+Today I am going to share my recap on What To Do on Jekyll Island.

 This was a special trip for us because it marked the first official family vacation with just the four of us.
 A few weeks back, I shared a recap with lots of fun ideas for a family vacation getaway on Jekyll Island.
 Today I want to dive a little deeper into some of the exploring we did on the island.
 While we did lots of relaxing, we had some great adventures and I love that the Sweets had an opportunity to explore so much nature.